ibm-cloud-docs/assistant/index.md

 - The **assistant** receives user input and routes it to the dialog skill.

-- The dialog **skill** interprets the user input further, then directs the flow of the conversation.
+- The **dialog skill** interprets the user input further, then directs the flow of the conversation.
 The dialog gathers any information it needs to respond or perform a transaction on the user's behalf.

+- Any questions that cannot be answered by the dialog skill are sent to the **search skill**, which finds relevant answers by searching the company knowledge bases that you configure for the purpose.

 ## Implementation
 {: #index-implementation}